zovt/little-engine/README.md

 The Little Engine is an open-source 3D game engine with a focus on aesthetics.

+## Contributing
+Contributions are appreciated.
+See [CONTRIBUTING](./CONTRIBUTING.md) for more information.

 ## Licensing
 The Little Engine is licensed under the terms of the MPL-2.0.